 The Management Plan Development (MPD) Project is provincially coordinated to ensure provincial standards are adhered to by LMP staff.
-The LMP Manager, LMP Project Lead and coordinators are responsible for provincial coordination of this program.
-Prioritizing and developing management plans is coordinated regionally with project staff being responsible for meeting with partners and to ensure activities identified in management plans are completed (completion of these activities is administered through the Conservation Site Management Project).
+The LMP manager, LMP project lead, and coordinators are responsible for provincial coordination of this program.
+Prioritizing and developing management plans is coordinated regionally, with project staff being responsible for meeting with partners and ensuring activities identified in management plans are completed (completion of these activities is administered through the Conservation Site Management Project).

-First, we prioritize Conservation Sites for management plan development as follows:
+First, we prioritize conservation sites for management plan development as follows:

-- 1. New acquisitions (management plan are required to be completed within one year of securement). - 2.
+- 1. New acquisitions (management plans are required to be completed within one year of securement). - 2.
 Sites that require extensive or immediate revisions. - 3.
 All other sites requiring updates (i.e., have not been revised within the term period).